Psalm 29, 1-6

 But that power became a sign of God's presence rather than God's absence.
 It is God who shouts in the thunder and who shakes the earth.

 How then does our theology cope with natural forces that unleash devastation?
 In earthquake and tsunami, in hurricane and blizzard, where do we find God?

 Is God the one who sends creation's forces to humble us?
 Is creation's danger a consequence of God's creative choices; if planets require shifting plates that move upon a liquid core then the consequences will be collision which build mountains but also bring earthquakes which unleash tsunamis?
 Does God wonder why we choose to live in places of high risk?

 But do we have choices anyway when the planet is crowded and nations have grown in place across centuries?
 And is God not with us as we cower for shelter, run for our lives and rescue and rebuild?

 Something to do

-Bring yourself up to date on the aftermath of some of the natural disasters of recent months (Haiti, Pakistan, New Orleans, New Zealand, Japan – start with this website's coverage).
+Bring yourself up to date on the aftermath of some of the natural disasters of recent months.
 Is there an appeal running that you could still give some money to?

 Something to pray

 Be with all who face the terrors of the raging oceans and the shaking ground.